A/N: Editer March 26th 2022

 When they were crossing the Atlantic and Misha had fallen asleep, Joni opened his tablet.
 There was another message from Chris. ”I’m sorry about the messages last night, I’m lonely and… I miss you.”
 Joni gritted his teeth and drew a deep breath.

 ”Chris, you can’t contact me.
 As the song said; you are better off without me.
 I wish you no ill, I wish you to move on.”
 Joni thought for a second before he pressed; sent.
 In this situation it felt that it was better to reply something than to hold on to the silence.
 And now, all he could hope for, was that Chris would understand to stop.
 There was uneasy feeling in the bottom of his stomach, something was coming and he wasn’t sure how he could prevent it.

 “Wonderful to see you!”
 Suvi cheered and rushed over to give her cousin a big hug. ”How was the flight?”

 ”It was alright, hardly any air pockets.”
 Joni replied with a smile.

 ”They were checking my passport quite long.”
-Misha complained. ”Lucky it was Finnish passport, I’m sure they would taken me somewhere back if it had been Russian.”
+Misha complained. ”Lucky it was Finnish passport, I’m sure they would taken me somewhere back had it been Russian.”

-“He exaggerates,” Joni smiled and gave his fiancé an amused glance. ”They did look my pasport equally long, I assure you.”
+“He exaggerates,” Joni smiled and gave his fiancé an amused glance. ”They did look my passport equally long, I assure you.”

 “No they didn’t.”
 Misha insisted. ”When one has a Russian surname you are immediately a potential criminal here.”
 He nodded, but smiled after. ”Fine, perhaps I am exaggerating.
 But I am certain that the security inspector was much more friendlier to Joni.
 He smiled more and wished him a happy holiday.
 I just got handed my passport back.”
 Joni sighed and rolled his eyes while tapping Misha’s shoulder.

 ”There, there…” Then he brought his attention to Aron who was at his fathers arms and reached out to him.

 “Joni, Joni!”
 The boy called and Adam handed the child in Joni’s arms.